This post may contain affiliate links. Please read our disclosure policy.

 What Grade of Meat is Prime Rib?

 USDA Prime or Choice?
 The USDA Grading tells you the tenderness and juiciness of the cut of meat you are purchasing.
-Typically in most grocery stores, you will find a choice cut of meat.
-While, if you want to really splurge you can as for a Prime Grade, which is given to the best cuts of beef.
+Typically, in most grocery stores, you will find a choice of cut of meat.
+If you want to really splurge, you can ask for a Prime Grade, which is given to the best cuts of beef.
 Just realize there is a significant price difference between the two cuts.

 Hungry for more easy, home-cooked, delicious recipes?